iamaleko/borderless/README.md

-# Open browser borderless window
+# Borderless

-> Without going to fullscreen mode
+> Open browser borderless window without going to fullscreen mode

 **Borderless** is a tiny electron app designed to be used in terminal.\
 I wrote it to share browser windows in Zoom without going to fullscreen.\